Looking to get in touch with a member of our team? Email [email protected] or call (+44)01603 877177 and we’ll direct you to the right place.

 Ellie is our Programme Officer, specialising in talent development at NCW.
 She coordinates a range of programmes which offer support for writers looking to grow their writing craft and creative career.
 After moving to Norwich to complete her undergrad at the University of East Anglia, Ellie started her career at Norfolk & Norwich Festival.
 She has since found a great love for live performance, spectacle, and poetry and has worked for Out There Festival and Latitude.

 Ellie has pursued her interest in governance through the Norwich Theatre’s Young Cultural Leaders programme and enjoys broadening her network through their Creative Assembly, which brings together various groups to help shape the theatre’s direction.
 One day, she hopes to run her own festival.
-Ellie is most proud of having just completed her BSL level 1 qualification, and is looking forward to getting started with level 2.
+Ellie is most proud of having just completed her BSL level one qualification, and is looking forward to getting started with level two.

 Katie Cooper, Learning & Participation Producer